 Five new U.S. stamped envelopes packaged in three sets of 10

 The United States Postal Service is issuing five new No. 10 size stamped envelopes in three different packs of 10.
-One pack contains 10 Poinsettia envelopes, another contains 10 Winter Fun envelopes (with two different designs) and the third contains 10 Snowflake envelopes, also with two different designs.
+One pack contains 10 Poinsettia envelopes, another contains 10 Winter Fun envelopes (with two different designs)

 The United States Postal Service is offering five new stamped envelopes with wintry stamp designs.